elbakerino/elbakerino/README.md

 - ⚡ Fun fact: ...
 -->

-📫 Reach me e.g. in the [UI-Schema Slack](https://ui-schema.slack.com/join/shared_invite/zt-smbsybk5-dFIRLEPCJerzDwtycaA71w)
+📫 Reach me in the [UI-Schema Slack](https://ui-schema.slack.com/join/shared_invite/zt-smbsybk5-dFIRLEPCJerzDwtycaA71w) or book me at [bemit.eu](https://bemit.eu)

 Trying out and experimenting in a few topics, those are the most mature or interesting repos: